 At Beechey Island you’ll visit a small grave site with markers for men who died during Sir John Franklin’s expedition in 1845-46.
-Roald Amundsen also stopped here in 1903, on his successful voyage to the Northwest Passage.
+Roald Amundsen also stopped here in 1903, on his successful voyage through the Northwest Passage.
 At Prince Leopold Island, you will take a Zodiac excursion to the impressive sea cliffs, home to more than 500,000 birds, including kittiwakes, guillemots, gulls and fulmars.

 Day 5 — Pond Inlet and Eclipse Sound

 Days 6 to 7 — Igloolik and Foxe Basin

 Day 8 — Qikiqtarjuak (Broughton Island)

 Days 9 to 10 — Akpatok and Monumental Islands

 Day 11 — Sisimiut and Itilleq